andkon/andkon.github.io/_posts/2020-09-28-scoreboard.md

 </html>
 ```
 {% endraw %}
 It's a pretty straightforward template.
-In the frontmatter, we set the Label to `Scoreboard template` so it's easy to search for.
+In the template-annotation, we set the `label` to `Scoreboard template` so it's easy to search for.
 Then in the body, we include the module we're going to create containing our Vue app – the `cms_vue_boilerplate` module.
 The path is absolute – it begins from the home directory of our Design Manager.

 ## Create a page from the template
 With the template created, we're now going to make a page from it like we did in our previous tutorials, which we'll use to develop the app and verify it works.
 In the top bar of HubSpot, go to `Marketing > Website > Website Pages`, and press `Create` in the top right corner, then select `Website page`.